jsyang/microarmy/README.md

 # Microarmy
-Build your pixelized military, fight decisive battles, conquer the world
+Build your pixelized military and fight massive battles!

-## Command-line Issue Tracker
-Checkout the *issues* orphan branch and run `ditz` to see issues.
-Run `ditz html` to build a web snapshot of the issues.
+(Conquering the world sold separately!)

 ## Release build commands

 1. Gather gfx and sfx resources for the HTML5Preloader

     ./build-preloader-file-list